Path Selection Policy¶

 Verify that the both rules are configured correctly and click on “Save Policy”.

 flexiEdge devices with this policy installed will route all traffic of high importance across two interfaces, where interface with ISP1 will be prioritized while ISP2 labeled interface will act as failover.
-Also, low importance traffic will be applied to direct internet access / internet breakout.
+Also, low importance traffic will be applied to direct internet access / local internet breakout.